Skip to Content

 Power layup: Action that occurs when an offensive player in possession of the basketball near the rim, jumps in the air with both feet, and shoots the ball off the corner of the backboard’s inner rectangle.

-Press offense: Generally comprises various actions that could be used to break a press defense while also potentially creating one or more scoring options near the basket or near perimeter areas of the court.
+Press break offense: Generally consists of different set plays and additional offensive actions that could be used to break a press defense while also creating one or more potential scoring options near the basket or near perimeter areas of the court.

 Primary Break: Basketball offensive strategy as well as the initial fast break phase of transition offense and its general purpose is to create quick scoring opportunities against an outnumbered defense, usually within the first two or three seconds after gaining possession of the basketball.